SeanLangre/StockChangeMonitor/README.md

 2. Open the `.rmskin` file to install the Rainmeter skin.
 3. After installation, load the skin from the Rainmeter manager.

+## Usage

+To change the Ticker, right-click the widget and select "Edit Skin."
+In the [Variables] section, you'll find StockName=SPY.
+Replace "SPY" with any ticker symbol available on [CNBC Markets](https://www.cnbc.com/markets/).

 ## License

 This project is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** License.